devuan/arm-sdk/README.md

 ```
 Edit the `config` file to match your crosscompile toolchain.
 Consult
 `arm/README.md` if you're in a need of a precompiled one, then
-run ZSh.
+run zsh.
 In case you have conflicting extensions on your zsh
-configuration, it may be needed to run from a vanilla one, using:
+configuration, safest way would be to run a vanilla one, using:

 ```
-; zsh --no-rcs
+; zsh -f
 ```

 then step inside the sdk, "source" it:

 ```
-; cd arm-sdk

-; source sdk
+; cd arm-sdk && source sdk
 ```

 Now is the time you choose the device and OS you want to build the image for.
 Currently